Skip to main content

 View Industry Guide

-Age-gating, geo-restrictions, and disclaimer requirements are among the most frequently updated policy areas across all platforms.
+Age-rating disclosure, in-app purchase transparency, and minor-protection rules are among the most frequently updated policy areas across all platforms.

 View Industry Guide